After You Have Been Accepted

 All international students applying for admission to any college or university in the United States must hold valid passports and entry visas.
 Upon your acceptance and receipt of all documents, Alderson Broaddus will issue Form I-20 (a certificate of eligibility).
 This form is required before an application can be made to obtain a student visa.

 After the I-20 is made, we will contact you about housing, distance registration, meal plans, and your Battler account.
 Check out this AB link https://ab.edu/accepted-students/

 - Be accepted as a student at Alderson Broaddus University.
 See admission requirements.

 - Supply a copy of your passport.
-You must provide Alderson Broaddus University a copy of the face page of your passport and any existing visas so that we can be sure the name on the I-20 and the passport is the same.
+You must provide Alderson Broaddus University with a copy of the face page of your passport and any existing visas so that we can be sure the name on the I-20 and the passport are the same.

 - Pay your enrollment and international fee.
 The international fee of $100 is a one-time non-refundable fee to cover expenses relating to creating your SEVIS documents and mailing costs.
 The $200 enrollment fee holds your place as a student.
 This can be refunded under some circumstances.
 Other fees will be required for students from some countries or when transferring in with a SEVIS record in terminated status.